What data need to be secured?

 What are the threats to the security of personally identifiable information?

 Malware, spyware, Trojans, and viruses are software that runs without the knowledge or authorization of the owner of the computer.
 The effects of these unauthorized programs can vary from being annoying to retrieving data from the affected computer.

-Symantec, an anti-virus software, (downloadable at http://www.astate.edu/a/its/software-downloads/) is available to ASU employees for free.
+Symantec, an anti-virus software, (downloadable at http://www.astate.edu/a/its/software-downloads/) is available to ASU employees and students for free.

 How should I securely store papers that contain personally identifiable information?

 All employees who handle paper files should strive towards a “Clean Desk” policy.
 This means that when you leave your office unattended, there are no documents with personally identifiable information that are accessible to a visitor to your office.
 Keep all paper files locked away at all times and shred the files using a cross-cut shredder as soon as you are done with the data.
 Do not place the papers in the recycle bin.

 What should I do if someone asks me for my personal information or password?